Ephesians 4:1-16

 sanctified her

-5:32 Just as a husband and wife become one flesh, so also, Christ and the church become one
+as a husband and wife become one flesh, so also, Christ and the church become

 After all your study on the body, list five words that best describe the One Body Paul is talking about.
 Here is what one group shared: